SSD/SSI Case Evaluation Process

 Social Security requires that substantial medical evidence be produced in order to be entitled to disability benefits.
 However, many times a doctor or another government agency will advise a person that they are “disabled”, but Social Security denies their claim, stating that the person is able to do some sort of work.
 Moreover, Social Security evaluators can often overlook conditions or determine that medical or psychological conditions are not so severe and will not last twelve months or more.

-At Heard & Smith we evaluate cases using the very same laws that Social Security uses.
-We apply the laws to all of your conditions, at the level of severity that is actually supported by your medical records and what you tell us.
+Cases are evaluated using the very same laws that Social Security uses.
+Laws are applied to all of your conditions, at the level of severity that is actually supported by your medical records and information shared.

 - Past Relevant Work Experience